-Active directory penetration testing this article can be helpful for penetration testers and security experts who want to secure their network.
+This article covers Active directory penetration testing that can help for penetration testers and security experts who want to secure their network.

-“Active Directory” Calles as “AD” is a directory service that Microsoft developed for the windows domain network. using it you can to control domain computers and services that are running on every node of your domain.
+“Active Directory” Called as “AD” is a directory service that Microsoft developed for the Windows domain network.
+Using it you can to control domain computers and services that are running on every node of your domain.

 Active Directory Penetration Testing

-in this section, we have some levels, the first level is reconnaissance your network. every user can enter a domain by having an account in the domain controller (DC). all this information is just gathered by the user that is an AD user. in the
+In this section, we have some levels, the first level is reconnaissance your network. every user can enter a domain by having an account in the domain controller (DC).

 + c:\ > net user